To the Girl I Left Behind...

 Pictured here: Me in my prime, I actually peaked before the age of five.

 When it comes to my background, I am no different than the kids from my hometown who took a wrong turn and ended up in jail or worse, which is why sometimes being at Harvard can get really hard.
 When one of my classmates is gunned down and I witness those I grew up with attend funerals while I enjoy one of the world’s most prestigious institutions, I deal with a lot of guilt.
 Sometime in the last year, the girl destined to fail became the girl I left behind, and I am not sure I am fully at peace with that transition, but this blog is taking me one step closer.

 Pictured above: Me around age five, again, truly my prime.

 To the girl pictured above and any of those in similar situations, you’ll get through whatever it is you’re going through, and when you do, I hope you know it’s okay.
 Okay to leave, okay to grow, okay to find new experiences, okay to feel new things with new people in new places.
 Sometimes it takes walking away from the past to fully embrace the future and what you’re capable of.
 One day, you may feel so far away from who are now, but you’re still you, you’re still her, just bigger, smarter, and in an incredible new place.
 Wherever you are, wherever you go, I hope you’re happy, because after it all, you are worthy of happiness.

 Video of me walking away from my mom for the last time on move-in day

 About the author

 Hey y’all!
 My name is Alexa Brown.
 I am a proud first-gen college student, born and raised in Springfield, IL and now living in Dunster House (D Haus best house!).
-When I am not singing with...
+I spend most of my time...
 View full profile